The Media History doctoral area allows you to examine, substantiate and construct theories about media, communication and the public.

 Your faculty mentors will strive to help you broaden your intellectual horizon while enhancing specialized knowledge and competence in historical research.
 Methodological training is comprehensive and interdisciplinary, ranging from traditional archival research to oral history to visual analysis to quantitative method.
 Doctoral students studying Media History are encouraged to take classes from history, sociology, political science, literature, and other humanities and social sciences.

 You will have opportunities to build your research skills that can lead to co- and single-authored papers as a doctoral student, as well as gain teaching, research, publication, conference and other professional development experiences.

-Let us know if you would like to discuss how you could become a part of the next generation of thoughtful, innovative and engaged Media History scholars.
+Are you ready to talk about how you could become a part of the next generation of thoughtful, innovative and engaged Media History scholars?
 You are welcome to explore your research interests with doctoral faculty who specialize in this area.